 When we talk nutrition we need to look at the big picture.
 Our physical and nutrition health is important, but it’s only one small part of the picture.
 We need to also consider our culture, traditional foods, enjoying foods in a social context, our mental, emotional and spiritual health.
 We need to consider our food budget, our food environment (what food do we have easy access to?), our cooking skills, time, likes and dislikes, allergies and intolerances, family dynamics, how we enjoy eating, how we want to eat and how we actually eat.

-I offer individual consults and education sessions to help you with your nutrition and health needs.
+I offer individual consults and resource guides to help you with your nutrition and health needs.

 Fill in the form below to find out more.